AForbis/Bootcamp_Final_Project/README.md

 ## Machine Learning Model

+is used to predict discrete outcomes.
+For example.
+Let's say that we are interested in using a person's traits, such as age, sex, income, and geographic location, to predict how she or he will vote on a particular issue.
+The outcome, in this case, is whether the person will vote "Yes" or "No." The classification model's algorithms would attempt to learn patterns from the data, and if the model is successful, gain the ability to make accurate predictions for new voters

 - We chose a supervised machine learning model for classification.
-We chose this type of model because...(complete the rest)
+We chose this type of model because we wanted a model that would predict discrete outcomes.
+In this case, we wanted to take a player's end-of-season stats (e.g., points/rebounds/assists per game) and demographic data (e.g., age, height, weight, college) and predict whether the player will or will not make an All-NBA team.
+In other words, our classification model will try to learn patterns from our end-of-season stats and demographic data that, if successful, can make accurate predictions on if a player will win that award.
 - Below is our our provisional machine learning model that takes in the data from our provisional database and ouputs the labels for our input data.

 (link to code)